hortma/fizzbuzz-csharp-code/README.md

-# FizzBuzz C# Code #
+# Interactive FizzBuzz in C# #

-- Made with .NET 10!
+- Built with .NET 10!
-- To exit the app, type "exit" (uppercase does not matter!)
+- Continuously prompts the user to enter a number and displays FizzBuzz results up to that number.
+- Type "exit" (case-insensitive) to quit the application.
-- Handles possible exceptions!
+- Handles invalid inputs and empty entries gracefully.
+- Implements classic FizzBuzz logic: prints "Fizz" for multiples of 3, "Buzz" for multiples of 5, and "FizzBuzz" for multiples of both.